-STATE WIDE VACANCY ANNOUNCEMENTS See list of current vacancies on Page 11 What are State Wide Vacancy Announcements?
+STATE WIDE VACANCY ANNOUNCEMENTS See list of current vacancies on Page 11

+What are State Wide Vacancy Announcements?
 How do they work?

 The State Wide Vacancy Announcements are a process by which we fill noncommissioned officer vacancies when we do not have anyone qualified on the Enlisted Promotion List (EPL, or commonly known as the EPS list) and after working through the exhausted list procedures (IAW AR 600-8-19, Chapter 7 and the KSARNG EPS MOI).
 The SWVA is actually the last step in the exhausted list procedures (outlined in Annex F of KSARNG EPS MOI) and became an option to use in late 2012.
 We added this process to our EPS procedures in the 2012 EPS year and we sent out the first announcements in October 2012.
 During the 2013 EPS cycle, we sent out 35 announcements and filled 30 of them.
 To date for this EPS cycle, we have issued 70 SWVA and have filled 30 of them.

 What does this mean for you?

 These positions could potentially give you an opportunity to get a new Military Occupational Skill, a new unit, and as many as two promotions.

 How do I apply?

 You must meet the requirements listed on each announcement.
 Announcements are initially advertised for 30 days on the website http://kansastag.gov/OPP.asp?PageID=557 If there are no applicants then they are re-advertised as open until filled, and will be filled by the first eligible person who applies.
 Do not delay as it is also possible that we fill these positions with prior service Soldiers.

-IMPORTANT FY 2015 EPS INFORMATION RECENT CHANGES TO EPS Supplemental Board-Soldiers who become promotable for E5, E6, and E7 after Feb.
-1 will be boarded in August and added to the bottom of the EPS list There will be no Stand by Advisory Boards (STAB) for SSD 1 or WLC are required for promotion to E5 but not required to be boarded SSD 2 replaced ALC Common Core and is required to be promoted to E6 SSD 3 is required to be boarded and promoted to E7 SSD 4 is required to be boarded and promoted to E8
+IMPORTANT FY 2015 EPS INFORMATION

+RECENT CHANGES TO EPS

+Supplemental Board- Soldiers who become promotable for E5, E6, and E7 after Feb.
+1 will be boarded in August and added to the bottom of the EPS list

+There will be no Stand by Advisory Boards (STAB) for 1SG

+$\mathsf{SSD}\,1$ or WLC are required for promotion to $\mathsf{E5}\,\mathsf{but}$ not required to be boarded

-Scan here for jobs listing website What do I have to do?
+What do I have to do?